rudiniemeijer/softwarecircus/README.md

 # softwarecircus
 ## Install drivers
 In order to communicate with a NodeMCU via USB, a driver is needed.
-Drivers here are for Windows (CP210x_Windows_Drivers.zip) and OS X.
+Drivers here are for Windows (CP210x_Windows_Drivers.zip) and OS X (SiLabsUSBDriverDisk.dmg).

 ## Integrated development environment
 A complete IDE is available, in the form of ESPlorer.jar, a Java program.
 Java needs to be installed on your computer.